The ‘Lord of the Rings’ Board Games Might be the Worst Movie Tie-In Games Ever

 The game is awful.
 Terrible.
 Dreadful.
 Atrocious.
 Thesaurus.

 So much potential wasted.

-The game tells you which player makers to place during set up.
+The game tells you which player makers to place during setup.
 The markers represent the characters in the movies: Frodo, Sam, Gandalf, Aragorn, etc… But also for Ringwraiths and some other villains.
-They also come with character cards which show off their stats.
+They also come with character cards that show off their stats.